Guy Kawasaki Jumps the Curve with Enchanting Insights to Empower

 Future trends

-The future trends for innovation is that “everything is going to get better, faster and cheaper,” but that’s not a curve jumper; almost by definition if it’s a curve jumper, you and I can’t sit here to discuss,” he said.
+The future trend for innovation is that “everything is going to get better, faster and cheaper,” but that’s not a curve jumper; almost by definition if it’s a curve jumper, you and I can’t sit here to discuss,” he said.
 “We don’t know what it’s going to be.”

 Three tips for companies to succeed